multiplicit-com/Sheets-to-mysql/README.md

 <br>Behavior: For each row in the Sheet, the script checks whether a row with the same unique column value exists in the table.
 If it does, the row is updated; if not, a new row is inserted.
 Use Case: Useful when you have a mixture of new and updated rows in the Google Sheet.

-**Append Mode:**

-Description: Appends all rows from the Google Sheet to the MySQL table.
-<br>Behavior: Similar to Insert Mode, but can be differentiated by its use case.
-Use Case: Useful when you want to keep adding new data to the table without affecting the existing rows, even if the sheet contains previously inserted rows.

 **Unique Mode:**